 Heights are indicated on SWH and SWM charts in flight levels (FL), top over base.
-When XXX is used, tops or bases are outside the layer of the atmosphere to which the chart
+When XXX is used, tops or bases are outside the layer of the atmosphere to which the chart applies.
+In SWL charts:

-Heights are indicated as altitudes above mean sea level; The abbreviation SFC is used to indicate ground level.
+(a) Heights are indicated as altitudes above mean sea level; (b) The abbreviation SFC is used to indicate ground level.